gheacs/PostgreSQL-Web-Application-Deployment-on-Azure/README.md

 # PostgreSQL Web Application Deployment on Azure

-This guide will walk you through deploying a Flask application that connects to a PostgreSQL database to Azure.
+This guide will walk you through deploying a Streamlit application that connects to a PostgreSQL database to Azure.

 ## Prerequisites